cdktf/cdktf-provider-google/docs/gkeBackupBackupPlan.csharp.md

 existing Backups under it.
 Backups created AFTER a successful update will automatically pick up the new value.
 NOTE: backupRetainDays must be >= backupDeleteLockDays.
-If cronSchedule is defined, then this must be <= 360 * the creation interval.]
+If cronSchedule is defined, then this must be <= 360 * the creation interval.
+If rpo_config is defined, then this must be
+<= 360 * targetRpoMinutes/(1440minutes/day)

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.24.0/docs/resources/gke_backup_backup_plan#backup_retain_days GkeBackupBackupPlan#backup_retain_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.25.0/docs/resources/gke_backup_backup_plan#backup_retain_days GkeBackupBackupPlan#backup_retain_days}

 ---